steipete/steipete.com/_posts/2020-05-19-how-to-macos-core-dump.md

 Problem: This file doesn't even exist on macOS Catalina.
 The document has been last updated in 2010, so that might explain why.

+Via [Quinn “The Eskimo!”](https://twitter.com/justkwin/status/1260674056023572481) I also learned about [the use case for application core dumps to debug crashers](https://forums.developer.apple.com/message/401103#401103).

 # Kernel Core Dump (lings)

 I've asked around on Twitter and learned that [a *kernel* core dump is something else entirely](https://twitter.com/gparker/status/1260714803191885825).
 Thanks to [Sarah](https://twitter.com/winocm/status/1260815939001446406?s=21) for helping me here!